tinker-engine/tinker-engine/README.md

 # Acknowledgments

-This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0055.
+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0055 and research sponsored by DARPA under agreement number FA8750-19-1-0504.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the DARPA.
+The U.S.
+Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.

 # IGNORE EVERYTHING BELOW